sindresorhus/negative-array/readme.md

 > Negative array index support using ES6 Proxy

-JavaScript doesn't natively support being able to use a negative index to get items backwards from the end, but with [ES6 Proxy](http://soft.vub.ac.be/~tvcutsem/proxies/) it's possible.
+JavaScript doesn't natively support the use of a negative index to get items backwards from the end, but with [ES6 Proxy](http://soft.vub.ac.be/~tvcutsem/proxies/) it's possible.
 Take a look at the source and see how simple it is to implement.

 ```js
 var negativeArray = require('negative-array');